Major League Baseball on ABC: Notes

 ABC cut away from their broadcast Miami-Chicago Cubs game during the top of the 9th inning to deliver a special report on U.S. president Donald Trump being taken to Walter Reed National Military Medical Center for COVID-19 treatment.
 The conclusion of the game would be seen on ESPN.

-Al Michaels, who was the lead play-by-play announcer for ABC's Major League Baseball coverage in the 1980s and their brief return to the sport from 1994 to 1995, would join in on the broadcast via FaceTime during the fourth inning.
+Al Michaels, who was the lead play-by-play announcer for ABC's Major League Baseball coverage from 1983 to 1989 and their brief return to the sport from 1994 to 1995, would join in on the broadcast via FaceTime during the fourth inning.
 Vasgersian, Rodriguez, and Olney wore special ABC Sports patches during the Sunday Night Baseball telecast on August 8, 2021.
 Special graphics were also used in conjunction with the standard ESPN MLB graphics.